getMoreBrain/bitmark-cli/README.md

 BITMARK FORMATTING FLAGS
   --cardSetVersion=<option>  version of card set to use in bitmark (default: set by bitmark version)
                              <options: 1|2>
-  --explicitTextFormat       include bitmark text format in bitmark even if it is the default (bitmark--)
+  --explicitTextFormat       include bitmark text format in bitmark even if it is the default (bitmark++)

 PARSER OPTIONS FLAGS
   --parser=<option>  [default: peggy] parser to use